 Ditch unhealthy habits to save £££s

 If you need an added incentive to giving up smoking or drinking then work out how much you could save over the month – it could be around £300.

 Don’t just save, invest!

-If you've never had the means to invest before it can feel scary to dip your toe into the water for the first time.
-This is why I'd always get expert advice from an Independent Financial Advisor like Chris Symonds who runs Bristol-based Coronation Wealth Management who you can contact on email@example.com.
+If you’ve never had the means to invest before it can feel scary to dip your toe into the water for the first time, which is why I recommend asking an expert advice from an Independent Financial Advisor.

 2021 small savings challenge

 You’ve probably seen this one doing the rounds on social media and it really works for some people.
 If your New Year’s resolution is to save more in 2021, you might want to take on a savings challenge.